 - Wrapping up

-You don’t need any technical knowledge to install WordPress (which is typically the scariest part of the process) as most web hosting companies worth their salt offer a push-button solution that does the work for you.
+You don’t need any technical knowledge to install WordPress (which is typically the scariest part of the process).
+Most web hosting companies offer a push-button solution that does the work for you.

 How to set up a WordPress website – the essential basics: domain name and hosting